 To learn more about why we recommend Guidant and how it compares to other ROBS providers, check out our guide on the best ROBS providers.
 See for yourself by scheduling a free, no-obligation consultation with one of its ROBS experts.

 Costs to Setting Up a ROBS With Guidant

 There are two primary costs associated with setting up a ROBS with Guidant.
 The first is the setup fee, $4,995 payable when you start the process, from a non-ROBS source.
 The second is the ongoing monitoring fee, $139 per month, payable on an ongoing basis for the maintenance and service of your ROBS account.

 There are two main fees for setting up a ROBS with Guidant:

-While these fees may seem high, setting up a Rollover for Business Startups with Guidant can actually be much more economical than getting a small business loan.
+While these fees may seem high, setting up a ROBS with Guidant can be much more economical than getting a small business loan.
 Business loans are debt that you have to pay back, along with interest, bit by bit each month.

-Below is a comparison from Guidant that looks at the cost of ROBS versus other types of financing for $125K in business capital.
-As you can see, the monthly payment for a Guidant rollover is just $119 for a company of 10 people.
-That’s less than 1/10th of the monthly payment on an SBA loan!
+Below is a comparison from Guidant that looks at the cost of ROBS versus other types of financing for $125,000 in business capital.
+As you can see, the monthly payment for a Guidant Financial ROBS is just $139 for a company of 10 people.
+That is less than 1/10th of the monthly payment on a Small Business Administration (SBA) loan.

 ROBS Pros & Cons